Special additional personal income tax deductions

 Q: What is the scope of deductions for housing loan interest?

-A: If you or your spouse separately or jointly buy your first property in China using loans from commercial banks or housing provident funds, you can claim a deduction for housing loan interest incurred in such cases.
+A: If you or your spouse, either separately or jointly, buy your first property in China using loans from commercial banks or housing provident funds, you can claim a deduction for housing loan interest.
+A taxpayer cannot claim both housing loan interest and housing rent deductions in the same tax year.

 Q: What is the standard of housing loan interest deduction ?